manav0/HybridDR_ADF_Repository/README.md

 **Solution:**
 To enable ADF ingesting new data files from source with every extract; N processing Pipelines along with datasets needed to be created dynamically (N being dynamic number based on # of new files at source), and then being able to intervene in the flow for passing the state to subsequent activities within a pipeline

 Various ADF creation methods were evaluated.
-Creating ADF thru Azure Portal, or with Azure PowerShell, or using Visual Studio ADF plugins all had limitations as they work only with pre-defined input data.
+Creating ADF thru Azure Portal, or with Azure PowerShell, or using Visual Studio ADF plugins all had limitations as they work primarily with pre-defined input datasets.

 It needed a custom approach to meet these special requirements.
 The dynamicity of the solution was achieved by creating Data Factory, and all its components programmatically using Data Factory API and Azure APIs.
+The program would initially query ETL control configurations, and source data files extracted and based on that generate processing pipelines.